Shadow the Hedgehog

 is a character created by the Japanese game developers Takashi Iizuka, Shiro Maekawa, and Kazuyuki Hoshino.
 He is a major character in Sega's Sonic the Hedgehog franchise.
-An anthropomorphic black hedgehog, Shadow shares design traits and attributes with Sonic the Hedgehog, and serves as Sonic's principal rival throughout the franchise.
-Described as an antihero, Shadow is portrayed as having noble intentions and a compassionate heart, but is standoff-ish with the people he encounters and often willing to fight anyone who comes in the way of his objective.
-His solemn demeanor and antagonistic traits put him at ideological odds with Sonic, though the two have a begrudging respect for each other and frequently team up for the greater good.
-Kōji Yusa voices Shadow in Japan, while his English voice has been provided by David Humphrey, Jason Griffith, and Kirk Thornton.
-Keanu Reeves voices him in the feature film Sonic the Hedgehog 3 (2024).
+Shadow is an anthropomorphic black hedgehog created by Professor Gerald Robotnik, the grandfather of Doctor Eggman.
+Shadow shares design traits and attributes with Sonic the Hedgehog.
+He is an antihero who has good intentions but will do whatever it takes to accomplish his goals, putting him at odds with Sonic.

 Shadow first appeared in the Dreamcast game Sonic Adventure 2 (2001), although he was conceived during the development of Sonic Adventure (1998).
 Iizuka devised the concept, while Maekawa developed his character and Hoshino designed him.
-Influences included the Dragon Ball character Vegeta, the Image Comics character Spawn, the Sonic character Metal Sonic, kabuki makeup and speed skaters.
-Sonic Team envisioned Shadow as a one-off character who would only appear in Sonic Adventure 2, but his popularity among fans led to his inclusion in subsequent games, beginning with Sonic Heroes (2003), in which he becomes part of "Team Dark" alongside Rouge the Bat and E-123 Omega.
-Shadow has since featured in many Sonic games, including serving as the main protagonist of the games Shadow the Hedgehog (2005) and Shadow Generations (2024).
+Influences included the Dragon Ball character Vegeta, the Image Comics character Spawn, the Sonic character Metal Sonic, and speed skaters.
+Sonic Team envisioned Shadow as a one-off character who would only appear in Sonic Adventure 2, but his popularity among fans led to his inclusion in subsequent games, beginning with Sonic Heroes (2003).